-Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and k.
-Disclosure of Non-Compliance with Corporate Governance Requirement

-Redressal) Act, 2013:
+Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:

-Sl.No Statistics of complaints received/redressed, during the year ended Status 1 No. of complaints received and redressed 2 No. of complaints not resolved to the satisfaction of the complainant Nil 3 No. of complaints pending as on 31.03.2022
+SI.No Statistics of complaints received/redressed, during the year ended Status 1 No. of complaints received and redressed 2 No. of complaints not resolved to the satisfaction of the complainant Nil 3 No. of complaints pending as on 31.03.2023 bisclosure of Non-Compliance with Corporate Governance Requirement n.
+Succession Planning